NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ### The Microcontroller

 Here's the schematic for a board called the Basic Breakout Board (BBB).
-It uses the same microcontroller as your quadocpter, but it does not include the voltage regulator.
+It uses the same microcontroller as your quadcopter, but it does not include the voltage regulator.
 It's the reference design for your microcontroller and the radio.
 The design also includes the 1x6-pin programming header you can see on the bottom of the FCB.
-YOu don't need to include that header in your design.
+You don't need to include that header in your design.

 Why did I give a picture of what you need to build?
 Because reference designs are a very common practice in real PCB designs.
 The most reliable way to convey design requirements is to provide a working design.
 Why reinvent the wheel?

 ![Microcontroller schematic](images/microcontroller.png)

 You should use the schematic as a guide for constructing the microcontroller portion of your schematic.
-Build it from parts from `quadparts_prebuilt` libbrary:
+Build it from parts from `quadparts_prebuilt` library:

 1. Use one of the `ANT_PCB...` variants for the antenna.
 There's a left and right-handed version.
 Depending on your ultimate board design, you might want one or the other.
 2. `B1` is a 'balun'.
 Pay attention to the pin numbers.
 3. Use the `0.45x0.45` button.
 4. Replace one of the green LEDs with your red LED.
 5. You can use either variant for the `AVR_SPI...` header.
-The surfacemount one takes up more space (see it on your remote, under the LCD).
-The throughole one is more compact.
+The surface mount one takes up more space (see it on your remote, under the LCD).
+The through-hole one is more compact.

 You might notice that some of the symbols for the parts seem backwards.
 This is because they are 'mirrored'.
-There's a mirror tool or your can mirror parts by editing their properties with the `info` tool.
+There's a mirror tool or you can mirror parts by editing their properties with the `info` tool.

 There are some changes you will need to make to this schematic based on what's required by the other components.
 This is just a starting point for your circuit.